7Jay-Lee7/Jays-3D-Ai-Shirt-Designer/README.md

 # Jays-3D-Ai-Shirt-Designer
 This is a web application that allows users to customise shirts using a 3D AI model.
 The application is built using Vite, React, ThreeJS, Express, Tailwind, and Valtio.
-To view this, please visit [Jays 3D Shirt Designer](https://3d-designer.netlify.app/){:target="_blank"}
+To view this, please visit [Jays 3D Shirt Designer](https://3d-designer.netlify.app/ {:target="_blank"})

 ![3D Website](Jays-3D-Shirt-HomePage.png)